baado/river-framework-demo/README.md

 Features:
 - It shows how to define a database (`AddressBook.class`) for an indexed document (`Person.class`)
 - The `Person.java` file has defined all required and some optional methods.
-- The `AddressBook-java` file has the minimum to use it with indexed documents.
+- The `AddressBook.java` file has the minimum to use it with indexed documents.